 There are two main kinds of visible light therapy used in clinical settings: blue light and red light.
-Blue light therapy has a light wavelength that has an antimicrobial effect, making it effective at killing several types of bacteria that can collect in your pores and oil glands and cause breakouts.
+Blue light therapy uses a light wavelength with an antimicrobial effect, making it effective at killing several types of bacteria that can collect in your pores and oil glands and cause breakouts.
 The treatment also has anti-inflammatory benefits, which decrease other symptoms of acne, such as redness.
-Red light therapy doesn’t have the same antibacterial effects as blue light therapy, but it helps promote healing and may work to decrease the visibility of acne scarring.
+On the other hand, red light therapy doesn’t have the same antibacterial effects as blue light therapy, but it helps promote healing and may work to decrease the visibility of acne scarring.
 It also has anti-inflammatory capabilities.
 Red light therapy works deep below the surface of your skin to help soothe and repair tissue.
 If your acne is caused by a chronic skin condition, red light therapy might be the choice for you.
-What causes acne scars and treatment.

 There are over-the-counter products that help reduce acne scars.
-If these products contain hydroquinone and hydroxy acids that’s a plus, they stimulate the growth of new skin.
-This is a welcome development as it gradually phases out the appearance of acne scars.
+If these products contain hydroquinone and hydroxy acids, that’s a plus as they stimulate the growth of new skin and this is a welcome development as it gradually phases out the appearance of acne scars.

 As they say, prevention is better than cure.
-No lies detected.
 A healthy lifestyle is a great way to start.
 Go easy on oily foods, reduce stress, and establish a consistent skincare routine.
-Skincare products like retinol and vitamin c are a must-have in your beauty regimen.
+Skincare products like retinol and vitamin C are a must-have in your beauty regimen.
 This will save you the stress of seeking out how to get rid of stubborn acne scars because you’ll most likely never get there.

 For the latest in fashion, lifestyle, and culture, follow us on Instagram @StyleRave_